shawngraham/cdh2020/content/en/week/instructions-part1.md

 2. Get yourself a proper text editor; [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io) are good and free (though Sublime will periodically ask you to register).
 A text editor lets you edit any file on your machine, and create text files like .csv or .md or .txt or write python or R code.
 The `file extension` on a file - .doc or .xls or .txt etc - tells your computer what program to use to open or run the file.
 With a text editor, when you 'save as', you can specify the extension you want when you give the filename - you just keep on typing: `my-new-text-file.txt`.

 3. Everybody has to do the [Github](/tutorials/github/) tutorial, to create an account there.
-Once you've done that, and while signed into Github, go to my [example hist3814a starter repo](https://github.com/shawngraham/hist3814a-starter) and click the 'fork' button to take a copy of it.
-This will create a new repo in your account called `hist3814a-starter`.
+Once you've done that, and while signed into Github, go to my [example hist3814a starter repo](https://github.com/shawngraham/hist3814a-starter) and download a copy of it ([instructions](/tutorials/github/#setting-up-your-course-repo)).
+Unzip, and use that folder to organize your work.
 It contains templates for how I want you to keep track of your work.

 4. Read and make sure you're clear on [the basic idea behind these tutorials and what I am after](tutorials/1-basic-progression/#introduction).

 5. Take a look at the suggested sequences of technical work; decide whether you will do the [newcomer sequence](tutorials/1-basic-progression/#newcomer-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).

 6. Then complete the appropriate tutorials by the due date to the best of your ability.
+For part one, these should not take very long as they are mostly about getting your machine set up for doing digital history. **If you are trying to do this course with an iPad or a Chromebook, please get in touch with me before you begin**.

 7. Use the template provided in the repo you copied in step 3 to write your log and to write your reflection.
 [Use markdown conventions to indicate headings, emphasis, bullets, links, etc](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The reflection prompt is below: